 Part 2: Developing and maintaining a Learning Plan

-After identifying your learning needs, you must develop two learning goals based on those needs.
+After identifying your learning needs, you must develop learning goals based on those needs.

 For example, if you need to learn about current stroke assessment best practices, you would develop a learning goal based on this topic to improve your assessment skills.

-Once you have a learning goal, you choose the College practice document it relates to.
-Each goal may relate to the same practice document or two different ones.
+Once you have a learning goal, you choose the CNO practice document it relates to.
+Each goal may relate to the same practice document or to different ones.

 Your Learning Plan is evidence of the activities you did to help you maintain your competence as a nurse.
 You are expected to update your Learning Plan regularly and keep it for two years.